Flavjack/journalclub/manuscript/Journal-Club_article.md

 # Abstract

 Plant genetics lectures can be challenging for students to understand due to the abstract nature of the concepts discussed.
 This generates a lack of interest in students due to the isolation between theoretical and practical concepts which limits critical thinking in students.
 Virtualization due to the COVID-19 pandemic aggravated this situation with the lack of practical classes due to the closure of laboratories and experimental fields in universities.
-There are different pedagogical strategies to increase the capabilities and interests of students.
-The present work presents the implementation of a journal club (JC) with the collaborative-metacognitive use of the scientific literature teaching approach as a strategy to reinforce theoretical-practical knowledge through the reading of scientific articles in an e-Learning environment.
+This work introduces the establishment of a Journal Club (JC) with the collaborative-metacognitive use of the scientific literature teaching approach as a strategy to reinforce theoretical-practical knowledge through the reading of scientific articles in an e-Learning environment.
 The methodology was applied in two consecutive academic semesters in years 2021 and 2022 in the plant genetics lectures.
-The students read four articles per academic semester and performed an essay in groups.
+The students read scientific articles and performed an essay in groups.
 The results show that more than 80% of the participants agree with the JC implementation and they consider it relevant to their education.
 The application of the JC allowed the students to integrate knowledge covered in the theoretical lectures.
 Additionally, students presented improvements in skills within the framework of the seven Cs for critical thinking, teamwork, use of research tools, and in essay writing scores.

 **Keywords:** CMSLTA, crop sciences, research tools, sci-hub, seven Cs, Zotero